- Average BOP insurance costs in Pennsylvania

 - Sports and fitness: $800

-Average BOP insurance cost by company
+Average BOP insurance cost by insurance provider

 Insurance companies charge different rates for BOP insurance.
 Here are the average annual BOP insurance premiums from several national insurance companies: